xoyn222/hero_admin_panel_template/README.md

-This is test project with hero admin pane
+This is test project with hero admin pan